drnikki/open-demographics/docs/_sources/index.rst.txt

 These questions are *especially* useful if you're trying to measure changes to your community over time.

 There is no technical component to this product.
 We're not making any explicit recommendations about how to administer the survey (like Google Forms or SurveyMonkey).
 If you want to use the question, all you have to do is copy it and use it in your survey.
 If you do use the questions, and would like to give us feedback on the quality of the data you received, please do!
-WE're always working to make these questions better.
+We're always working to make these questions better.

 What do we need?